PasqualeZingo/trafficGen/netBuilder/README.md

+# Directories

+## add-to-kibana
+This contains two scripts for adding dashboards to kibana through the API.
+This allows you to see the traffic on the network on the Security onion VM (explained below).

+# Adding QEMU image templates in gns3
+Most of the machines on the virtual network are run on either QEMU or docker.
+To add a QEMU machine to a gns3 network, either through the API or the GUI, you will need to add a template for it to gns3.
+To add a template, go to file > new template.
+Click next, then select the appropriate machine.
+Download and import the required files for the version you want (most likely the lastest version).
+With the version selected, click next again.
+Finally, click finish.
+You will now be able to access the image through the button on the left corresponding to the category of the machine.

 # Network setup
 In order to generate traffic, you will need to have a virtual network with servers that the useragent can interact with.
 Currently, these consist of a print server, an email server, and a network attached storage server.
 This tutorial explains how to create these servers on a gns3 network.
 You will need to have docker installed on the machine running the network.